cs188-software-design-security-w20/chefmoji-frontend/README.md

 # Running

-For development purposes run `npm dev`.
+For development purposes run `npm run dev`.
 For building a production build, run `npm build`.
 For serving and building for production, run `npm start`.